 Without buy-in from executives, a lot of IT security experts have their hands somewhat tied.
 Fortunately, CEOs in general have become more concerned about cybersecurity over the past year.
-Yet some still do not entirely grasp why IT security experts need more financial support.
+Yet some of them still do not entirely grasp why IT security experts need more financial support.
 So what can you do about it?

 Several points of view were brought forward by Infosecurity Magazine, which recently hosted a live webinar on How to Win Budget & Buy-in from the C-Suite to Mitigate Increased Threats, including a panel discussion about the current situation regarding investments in cybersecurity across companies.
-How has the cybersecurity landscape evolved since the start of the COVID-19 pandemic, and has the rise of cyber threats fuelled cybersecurity funding in companies all over the world?
+How has the cybersecurity landscape evolved since the start of the COVID-19 pandemic, and has the rise of cyber threats fueled cybersecurity funding in companies all over the world?

-Half of businesses fell victim to a cyber attack or security breach in 2020.
+Half of businesses fell victim to a cyberattack or security breach in 2020.

 207 days was the average time needed to identify a breach in 2020.

 Many companies weren’t prepared to secure personal devices when workers all around the world were forced to work remotely – many still aren’t.
 Mixing personal and business use of such devices represents one of the biggest current security challenges facing SMBs, for example, due to difficulties with segregating sensitive business data from an employee’s personal email environment.
-Thus, BYOD policies call for creating an entire cybersecurity process of identifying and securing a personal device, without intruding on private data (like GPS location or photos) – a process that can take months or even years to build.
+Thus, BYOD policies call for creating an entire cybersecurity process of identifying and securing a personal device without intruding on private data (like GPS location or photos) – a process that can take months or even years to build.

-Although cybersecurity spending is reportedly growing, the lack of BYOD security measures is just one example that shows processes and programmes demonstrate considerable room for improvement.
+Although cybersecurity spending is reportedly growing, the lack of BYOD security measures is just one example that shows processes and programs demonstrate considerable room for improvement.
 This includes both cybersecurity training and building a cyber-aware business culture in companies.
 These improvements may require even better funding and more top-level management involvement.
 So how can you get your CEO on board?